 Scarcity – Introduction to Statistics in Economics

 With the increasing population, there is an increase in demand with limited resources.
 This leads to scarcity (also known as paucity) of goods.
 Scarcity is the main cause that gives rise to multiple economic problems.
-We experience scarcity of various things like labour scarcity, water scarcity, animal scarcity, etc. When humans exhaust or over-utilize resources, it leads to scarcity in various aspects.
+We experience scarcity of various things like labor scarcity, water scarcity, animal scarcity, etc. When humans exhaust or over-utilize resources, it leads to scarcity in various aspects.

 Consumption, Production, and Distribution

 The study of Economics is classified into three major aspects:

-- Consumption: When a consumer divides his income into various products or services, he/she is involved in the consumption of the goods.
+- Consumption: When a customer distributes his income among several things or services, he is engaging in commodity consumption.
 We consume thousands of goods each day like; the table we use, the food we eat, the phone we use, etc. Consuming these economic activities require proper and rational budgets for efficient consumption and satisfaction of desires and needs.

-- Production: The use of raw material or combining material to yield an output or a product is called production.
-Production is also directly associated with any activity that satisfies the needs or wants of people.
+- Production: Production is the process of using raw materials or combining materials to create an output or a product.
+Production is also closely related to any action that meets people’s needs or desires.

-- Distribution: When the material or wealth is divided into different aspects among people, it is called the distribution of Economics.
-The total income of production of a nation is called the ‘Gross Domestic Product’ (GDP of the country.
-It is further distribution in wages or is invested for production or international trade and supply.
+- Distribution: When material or wealth is divided into diverse characteristics among persons, economic distribution happens.
+The total income from output of a country is known as its ‘Gross Domestic Product’ (GDP).
+It is additional wage distribution or investment in manufacturing or international commerce and supply.